*To translate this text to another language use the drop down at the top right*: Français, español, Português, عربي

-- Global webinar series: interactive public learning events, bringing together academics and practitioners from across different regions and perspectives to discuss critical questions to make joint learning more fair and equitable in religions and development research.
+- Global Webinar Series: interactive public learning events, bringing together researchers and practitioners from across different regions and perspectives to share best practice, reflect on research priorities, and discuss critical questions on how to make joint learning more fair and equitable in religions and development research.

-- Theological dialogue: bringing together theologians, scholars, academics and development practitioners from diverse contexts to share different theologies, teachings, spiritual insights and lived experiences of relevance to decolonization.
+- Theological Dialogues: bringing together theologians, scholars, academics and development practitioners from diverse contexts to share different theologies, teachings, spiritual insights and lived experiences of relevance to decolonization.

 Each of the three priorities has a working group [See Working Group TORs] to discuss, guide and support the respective activities.
 The groups mainly engage with local voices, including faith actors, researchers, and practitioners, and seek to be inclusive of different genders, faiths, languages, nationalities, and abilities.

 If you are interested in joining one of the working groups, contact JLI’s Fair & Equitable Coordinator at firstname.lastname@example.org.

 If you have any questions in mind, or would like to join us and embark on the Fair & Equitable Journey, please do not hesitate to reach out to email@example.com.

 Follow us on Twitter and stay updated about our progress on the Fair and Equitable Initiative.
 We will be tweeting with the hashtag #JLIFairEquitable